 John Colaneri graduated from Pennsylvania State University in 2003 with a Bachelor of Science in labor and industrial relations with a minor in business management.
 With most of his family involved in construction, it was natural for John to work as a laborer when he was home from college in the summers.
 He worked for his uncle’s company, Prismatic Development, where he was involved in many aspects of the construction process.
 With John’s experience in construction, savvy business skills and an eagerness to learn, he was ready to devote his time to the family construction business, Brunelleschi Construction.
 John resides in Hoboken, N.J., with his family.

-See Anthony and John on stage Saturday!
+See Anthony and John on stage Friday and Saturday!

 Jason Nixon & John Loecke of Madcap Cottage

 John Loecke and Jason Oliver Nixon are the duo behind the North Carolina-based interior design firm Madcap Cottage.
 Known for their whimsical use of color and pattern, the Madcap gents—along with their pound-rescue posse, Jasper, Weenie, and Amy Petunia—scour the world for eclectic finds that capture their unique and gimlet-eyed viewpoint.
 Imagine a British country house that pairs stunning antiques and a spirited dash of Chinoiserie chic with a dash of Morocco-meets-India élan.
 Shake, stir, then pour.